AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Jet Reverser
 -------------

 The jet reverser is an AguaClara invention for producing stable floc filters.
 The jet reverser includes a plane jet that is thin and has a high velocity.
 The momentum of that jet is important because it must counteract the momentum of the density current of the settled flocs.
-The thin, high velocity jet has a high energy dissipation rate (see Equation :eq:`EDR_JetPlane`) and a high energy dissipation rate undoubtedly breaks up flocs.
+The thin, high velocity jet has a high energy dissipation rate (see Equation :eq:`planejet_EDR`) and a high energy dissipation rate undoubtedly breaks up flocs.
 If the jet breaks flocs into fragments that have a terminal velocity that is less than the capture velocity of the plate settlers, then the sedimentation tank performance will deteriorate.

 Conventional wisdom suggests that breaking up flocs on the way to the sedimentation tank is counter productive.
 The traditional goal of not breaking flocs led to design of tapered flocculators and guidelines suggesting maximum velocities for transport of those flocs to the sedimentation tank.
 Dimensional analysis provides the insight that if the constraint for not breaking flocs is actually a velocity, that there must be some way to make that velocity dimensionless if that constraint is rational.
 In order to identify and characterize the constraint related to floc break up we need to understand the physics of the processes and clearly identify the failure mode.